Gas shortages, sky-high food prices plague Venezuelans amid economic crisis

 The gas shortages also meant disruptions to the once-reliable public transportation system in Caracas, lengthening commutes and exposing Venezuelans to more dangerous situations, Rojas said.

-Diaz also said the gas shortages were delaying food traveling from different states in the Venezuelan interior, leading to rising costs.
+Diaz also said the gas shortages were delaying the delivery of food in states in the Venezuelan interior, leading to rising costs.

-Even when there is food available, the problem for many families is being unable to afford it with hyperinflation and low wages.
+And even when there is food available, many families are simply unable to afford it, facing hyperinflation and low wages.

-Felipe Garcia, a 34-year-old public employee, said even two years ago, he and his wife were still able to afford simple “luxuries,” like buying a soda, in Caracas.
-Now he struggles to feed and take care of his one-year-old daughter, Arlet.
+Felipe Garcia, 34, a public employee in Caracas, said that even two years ago, he and his wife were able to afford simple “luxuries,” like buying a soda.
+Now he struggles to feed and take care of his 1-year-old daughter, Arlet.

-Diapers and baby formula were completely unaffordable, and the family struggled to keep enough food on the table because of the high costs, he said.
+Diapers and baby formula were unaffordable, and the family struggles to keep enough food on the table, he said.

-Many Venezuelan families, including Garcia’s, rely on government subsidized food-aid program, known in Spanish by its initials, CLAP.
+Many Venezuelan families, including Garcia’s, rely on a government subsidized food-aid program.

-Garcia said, “thank God,” the family receives the monthly box providing food and milk for Arlet.
+"Thank God” his family receives the monthly box providing food and milk for Arlet, Garcia said.

 “It isn’t much, but it does help our situation,” he said.